-Two months ago, a 64-year-old woman from Nam Dinh suddenly developed a hoarse voice, which became increasingly severe, accompanied by a choked voice, difficulty speaking, and an inability to speak loudly.
-She occasionally belched and had heartburn, but did not have difficulty swallowing, had no difficulty breathing, had no fever, and did not vomit.
+Two months ago, a 64-year-old woman from Nam Dinh suddenly had a hoarse voice, which gradually became more severe, accompanied by a choked voice, difficulty in pronunciation, and inability to speak loudly.
+This person occasionally had belching and heartburn, but did not have difficulty swallowing, difficulty breathing, fever, or vomiting.
 The woman went to many places for medical examination and internal medicine treatment, but it did not help.

 At the Central Endocrinology Hospital, the woman was diagnosed with a voice disorder due to stress.